quancradle/pythonsdk/README.md

-# pythonsdk
+# sdk
-Python SDK - For building Bots using Python
+SDK - For building Bots using Python, NodeJS, Dotnet